 To stay healthy while traveling, check out our health travel tips.

 • Tap water in Tunisia is not safe to drink.
-Drink boiled, bottled or filtered water instead.
-We use Grayl, an amazing water purifying bottle.
+Drink boiled, bottled, or filtered water instead.
+We use Grayl, a great water purifying bottle.
 You can get one for yourself here.

 * Always make sure to reuse a water bottle to cut down on waste.